Amber alert: United Kingdom

 On April 1, 2007, the AMBER alert system became active in North West England.
 An implementation across the rest of Britain was planned at that time.
 This was realized on May 25, 2010, with the nationwide launch of the Child Rescue Alert, based on the AMBER alert system.
 The first system in the UK of this kind was created in Sussex on November 14, 2002.
 This was followed by versions in Surrey and Hampshire.
 By 2005, every local jurisdiction in England and Wales had its own form of alert system.
 The system was first used in the UK on October 3, 2012, with regard to missing 5 year-old April Jones in Wales.

 Ireland

 In April 2009, it was announced that an AMBER alert system would be set up in Ireland, In May 2012, the Child Rescue Ireland (CRI) Alert was officially introduced.
 Ireland's first AMBER alert was issued upon the disappearance of two boys, Eoghan (10) and Ruairí Chada (5).

-Serbia
+Serbia and Republika Srpska

 The AMBER alert system, called "Pronađi me" started operating in Serbia on October 25, 2023.
-It was first activated on March 26, 2024 due to the disappearance of two-year-old girl, Danka Ilić, in Banjsko Polje in Bor.

 The alerts are distributed via SMS messages and TV programs.
+It was first activated on March 26, 2024, due to the disappearance of two-year-old girl, Danka Ilić, in Banjsko Polje in Bor.
+She has not been found since.
+The system was activated again on 16 December 2024 due to the disappearance of a boy, but the boy was quickly found alive.
+Pronađi me became operational in the Republika Srpska on December 23, 2024.

+The third time the system was activated was on March 3, 2025, due to disappearance of 2-years-old girl Dunja Marković from Ub.
+She was found alive the next day.
+The system was briefly activated for the fourth time on 25 April 2026 due to the disappearance of a 6-year-old boy from Niš who was found the same day.
+It was activated for the fifth time on May 2, 2026, due to the disappearance of fifteen-year-old Dunja Necić from Novi Sad.